 I support increasing access to health care for people in our state.
 We have approx. 1.5 million North Carolinians who do not have health insurance.
 I will continue to work with my colleagues to build a better system of expanding access to health insurance and health care for those individuals.

-I am also committed to helping the working poor in our state and will continue to advocate for increases in our state's earned income tax credit and for investments in our state's Housing Trust Fund.
+I am also committed to helping the working poor in our state.
+I have successfully sponsored legislation for a state earned income tax credit and to raise base salaries for our state employees.
+I will continue to advocate for investments in our state’s Housing Trust Fund.

 6) Identify and explain one principled stand you would be willing to take if elected that you suspect might cost you some popularity points with voters.